AlpacaTravel/graphql-docs/topics/collection/Managing collection locations/README.md

 ## Query the locations assigned to the collection

+The API provides mechanisms to query the collection to list locations associated to the collection.

 ```graphql
 # Queries for collection locations from a collection by a supplied tag.
 This
 # will take a supplied collection ID and look for items that have the tag of